Nitrino/easysubs/README.md

 ### Limitations

-- Support for translation only from English into Russian
+- Support for translation only from English
 - You must manually select the original soundtrack
-- The extension cannot be turned off and shows endless loading of subtitles on other audio tracks